Invitation from our Lay Leader

 - Reviews the Church’s plans for insurance, continuity, and protection

-- Typically meets the third Monday of each month at 6:30pm.
+- Typically meets once a month.
 Trustees must be at least 18 years of age

 Planning, administration, and oversight of fiscal policy